The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ### Forage
 The party gathers food and water if possible given the terrain, and finds d4 rations.
 If there is a Pathfinder in the party, find d6 rations.
 For parties of more than 6 PCs and/or retainers, you may roll an extra die for each group of 6 - e.g. a party of size 7-12 would roll 2d4/2d6, a party of 13-18 would roll 3d4/3d6, etc.
 ### Camp
 The party stops to set up camp.
 Must do this for two consecutive watches every six watches.
 A party must sleep for at least 8 hours, or 2 watches, a night.
-If a character’s sleep is interrupted by combat or other excitement, they do not recover stamina that night.
+If a character’s sleep is interrupted by combat or other excitement, they do not remove ***stress*** that night.
 Taking a shift on watch does not interrupt this rest, unless something happens during their watch or they use their watch to explore.
 ### Interact
 The party interacts with a location/feature.
 Dungeon delving, town/village adventure, lair exploration, long NPC interaction, etc…
 ### Fatigue